Chewing tobacco: Health effects

+Cancer

+Chewing tobacco is a cause of oral cancer, oesophagus cancer, and pancreas cancer.
+Increased risk of oral cancer caused by chewing tobacco is present in countries such as the United States but particularly prevalent in Southeast Asian countries where the use of smokeless tobacco is common.

+All tobacco products, including chewing, contain cancer-causing chemicals.
+These carcinogenic compounds occurring in chewing tobacco vary widely, and depend upon the kind of product and how it was manufactured.
+There are 28 known cancer-causing substances in chewing tobacco products.

+Cardiovascular disease

+Using chewing tobacco increases the risk of fatal coronary heart disease and stroke.
+In 2010 more than 200 000 people died from coronary heart disease due to smokeless tobacco use.
+Use of chewing tobacco also seems to greatly raise the risk of non-fatal ischaemic heart disease among users in Asia, although not in Europe.

+Effects during pregnancy

+Chewing tobacco can cause adverse reproductive effects including stillbirth, premature birth, low birth weight.
+Nicotine in chewing tobacco products that are used during pregnancy can affect how a baby's brain develops before birth.

 Chewing tobacco and baseball

 When the rules of baseball were first written in 1845, the carcinogenic potential of chewing tobacco was unknown.
 At that time, it was commonly used by players and coaches alike.
 Smokeless tobacco use became rampant by players by the early 1900s.
 The use of chewing tobacco in baseball steadily increased until the mid-20th century, when cigarettes became popular and took the place of some players' smokeless tobacco habit.

 Joe Garagiola, who quit, warned about chewing tobacco:

 Bill Tuttle was a Major League player who made a big name for himself both through baseball and his anti-chewing tobacco efforts.
 Tuttle was an outfielder for the Detroit Tigers, Kansas City Athletics, and Minnesota Twins.
 He was an avid tobacco chewer; even his baseball cards pictured him with a bulge in his cheek from the tobacco.
 Nearly 40 years after he began using smokeless tobacco, Tuttle developed a tumor in his mouth so severe, it protruded through his skin.
 A few years before he died, Tuttle had many of his teeth, his jawbone, his gums, and his right cheekbone removed.
 He also had his taste buds removed.
 Tuttle dedicated the last years of his life to speaking with Major League teams about not using chewing tobacco where television cameras could see the players so that children could not witness and be influenced by it.
 He also dedicated time to the National Spit Tobacco Education Program, which was being run by friend and former Major League player, Joe Garagiola.
-Tuttle died July 27, 1998, after a 5-year battle with cancer.
+Tuttle died on July 27, 1998, after a 5-year battle with cancer.

 Hall of Fame outfielder Tony Gwynn died of salivary cancer on June 16, 2014.
 He claimed the cancer was linked to his lifetime use of chewing and dipping tobacco.

 A 2016 MLB collective bargaining agreement prohibited all new Major League Baseball players from using smokeless tobacco.